Csedem0/Exploring-Access-to-Safe-and-Affordable-Drinking-Water/README.md

-## Exploring Access to Safe and Affordable Drinking Water – Part A
+## Exploring Access to Safe and Affordable Drinking Water 1

-This repository documents Part A (Week 1) of my integrated project focused on understanding and improving access to safe and affordable drinking water.
+This repository documents Part A of my integrated project focused on understanding and improving access to safe and affordable drinking water.
 This phase centered on learning how to import, clean, explore, and interpret real-world datasets using Google Sheets.

 📌 Project Overview